Nadh2413/CICD-k8s-combine-terraform-ansible-gitlab/README.md

-# CI/CD IaS k8s on azure and frontend  using terrafrom, ansible with Gitlab
+# CI/CD IaS k8s on azure and web  using terrafrom, ansible with Gitlab

 1. System diagram